CALL FOR PAPERS (Thematic Issue) Production Engineering: Innovation, Technology Management and Industry 4.0 (ISSUE JUNE/2019)

 Guidelines on Paper Submission:

-The papers submitted for this Special Issue of the Brazilian Journal of Operations and Production Management (BJO&PM) will be reviewed by a qualified team of academicians.
+The papers submitted for this Thematic Issue of the Brazilian Journal of Operations and Production Management (BJO&PM) will be reviewed by a qualified team of academicians.
 Successful papers in this Special Issue should demonstrate strong academic discourse combined with robust methodological approach will be considered during the peer blind review processes.
-Needless to say, all works submmitted to this SI in Brazilian Journal of Operations and Production Management (BJO&PM) need to be original.
+Needless to say, all works submmitted to this Thematic Issue in Brazilian Journal of Operations and Production Management (BJO&PM) need to be original.

-Those interested in submitting papers for this special issue should follow the instructions in the link (https://bjopm.emnuvens.com.br/bjopm) and also must send an e-mail to Mr. Carlos Alexandre Moraes (firstname.lastname@example.org) informing the submission to this special issue copying the Guest Editor (email@example.com).
+Those interested in submitting papers for this Thematic Issue should follow the instructions in the link (https://bjopm.emnuvens.com.br/bjopm) and also must send an e-mail to Editorial Assitant Izabela Simon Rampasso (email@example.com) and to the Guest Editor Iara Tammela, Ph.D (firstname.lastname@example.org) informing the submission to this Thematic Issue.

 Please visit the Brazilian Journal of Operations and Production Management (BJO&PM) at https://bjopm.emnuvens.com.br/bjopm to know more about the journal